drmingdrmer/homefolder/README.md

   It can be installed using [`cabal`](https://www.haskell.org/cabal/) build tool.
 Installation instructions are available at https://github.com/jaspervdj/stylish-haskell#installation

 * `remark` for __Markdown__.
-  A Javascript based markdown processor that can be installed with `npm install -g remark`.
+  A Javascript based markdown processor that can be installed with `npm install -g remark-cli`.
 More info is available at https://github.com/wooorm/remark.

 * `fprettify` for modern __Fortran__.
   Download from [official repository](https://github.com/pseewald/fprettify).
 Install with `./setup.py install` or `./setup.py install --user`.

-## Debugging
+## It doesn't work!

 If you're struggling with getting a formatter to work, it may help to set vim-autoformat in verbose-mode.
 Vim-autoformat will then output errors on formatters that failed.